On Eigenvectors, Approximations and the Feynman Propagator: Introduction

-In quantum mechanics physical observables are described by self adjoint operators on an infinite-dimensional complex Hilbert space.
+In quantum mechanics physical observables are described by self adjoint operators on a complex Hilbert space, which usually is of infinite dimension.
 The unit sphere of the space corresponds to the possible states of the system and the possible outcomes of measurements are the eigenvalues of the operators.
 If a self adjoint operator has non-degenerate eigenvalues, the corresponding eigenvectors will be orthogonal with real eigenvalues.
-Physicists work under the assumption that there not only are eigenvalues, but that the eigenvectors of any of the operators considered span the whole space.
+Physicists work under the assumption that there not only are eigenvalues with unique eigenvectors, but that the eigenvectors of any of the operators considered span the whole space.
 This is called 'inserting a complete set of states'.
 So they work in a Hilbert space spanned by the eigenvectors corresponding to the possible outcomes of measurements.
 Linear combinations of these are considered 'superpositions', states in which the observable is not yet determined until it is measured (upon which the state 'collapses' onto one of the eigenstates).
 The coefficients in the linear combinations determine the probability that the state will collapse onto the corresponding eigenstate when the observable is measured.

+The evolution of the system in time is described by unitary time evolution operators $K^{t}$, i.e., if the state at time $0$ is $\phi$, then at time $t$ it is $K^{t}(\phi )$.
+The time evolution operator is found as a solution to the Schr\"odinger equation $i\hbar\frac{\partial}{\partial t}K^t=HK^t$, where $H$ is the so called Hamiltonian, i.e., the operator for energy.

-The assumption of a complete set of states clashes with the convention of working in a separable Hilbert space.
-In fact, it is easy to see that e.g. the standard position operator (see below) does not have any eigenvectors.
-Mathematical physicists override this problem by not assuming the existence of eigenvectors.
+In the case of a single free particle in space, the assumption of a complete set of states clashes with the convention of working in a separable Hilbert space.
+In fact, it is easy to see that, e.g., the standard position operator (see below) does not have any eigenvectors.
+One approach to overcome this problem is to work in a rigged Hilbert space (i.e., Gelfand triple) but mathematical physicists tend to override this problem by simply forgetting the eigenvectors.
 Instead they study regions of the spectrum within which the measurements can fall.
-The motivation for this is that one in reality cannot measure point values anyway, but e.g. only whether a particle is inside a given area (the detector) of space.
-Thus notions involving eigenvectors are replaced with methods based on the spectral theorem (for unbounded self adjoint operators).
-Let us look at this closer in the case one wants to calculate the Feynman propagator for the free particle.
+The motivation for this is that one in reality cannot measure point values anyway, but only, e.g., whether a particle is inside a given area (the detector) of space.
+Thus notions involving eigenvectors are replaced with methods based on the spectral theorem (for unbounded self adjoint operators), and instead of considering specific positions in space, mathematical physicists just use wave functions giving the position of the particle a probability distribution over the possible places.
+Let us look closer at how this affects the calculations of the Feynman propagator for the free particle.